cod182/ms4-trescars-2023/README.md

 ### User Needs

 A user needs to be able to easily see what the website offers.
 This will be done via the landing page of the site.
-Each aspect of the page will be displayed easily for a used. all information will be easily accesible.
+Each aspect of the page will be displayed easily for a used. all information will be easily accessible.

-A user needs to be able to purchase a vehilce or accessories with ease and in as fewer steps as possible.
+A user needs to be able to purchase a vehicle or accessories with ease and in as fewer steps as possible.

 ### Technical Capabilities

 It is possible to create this site efficiently using the bootstrap and Django frameworks as well as the HTML/CSS/Javascript/Python and heroku for deployment and postgres of a database.
 The DVLA API will also be used for getting extra information on vehicles added to the database.
 ### Business Vision

-Offer a wide variety of vehicles, from older vehicles to brand new ones and pices from affordably to luxury.
+Offer a wide variety of vehicles, from older vehicles to brand new ones and prices from affordable to luxury.
 THe site will also offer accessories for specific of all vehicles
 ## Scope

 The site will quickly show what it's purpose is for a user.
-From the home page users will be ale to enact a somple vehicle search with a mode detail search to follow.
+From the home page users will be ale to enact a simple vehicle search with a mode detail search to follow.

-Informaiton about the site can be found lower down on the home page, along with contact informaitn and a location.
+Information about the site can be found lower down on the home page, along with contact information and a location.
 The site will be easy to navigate and
 The site will include an about section detailing what the site does and what a user can gain from it.
 It will be easy to enact a search and read the results.
 All information will be clearly laid out and easy to understand at a glance

 ## Structure